On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: On transparency of the de Sitter horizon

 From the preceding material it might be concluded that the phenomenon itself of any {\em reflection of scalar particles by the~Sitter event horizon} should not be observed whatsoever.
-Added credence to that opinion may be given by qualitative but quite heuristic consideration of the problem in terms of an~one-dimensional Schr\"{o}dinger's like equation with an~effective potential $U(r)$.
+Additional credence to that opinion may be given by consideration of the problem in terms of the one-dimensional Schr\"{o}dinger's like equation with an~effective potential $U(r)$.
 Indeed, the~matter radial equation (\ref{2.3}) can be taken into the form (the variable $r^{*}$ is used again)